Bernice Sandler: Legacy

 Sandler and her role in implementing Title IX is highlighted in the documentary film Rise of the Wahine (2014), directed by Dean Kaneshiro.
 Rise of the Wahine highlights the individuals from Hawaii who were influential in changing women's collegiate athletic opportunities.
 Her work is also promoted in the 2015 documentary, An Unexpected Win: Title IX and the Pinckney Pirates, a documentary about the effect of Title IX in a Midwest town.
-Sandler has also appeared on the TV series, Penn & Teller: Bullshit!, on an episode about Title IX.
+Sandler also appeared on the TV series, Penn & Teller: Bullshit!, on an episode about Title IX.

 As of 2013, Sandler was the recipient of over a dozen honorary doctorates for her work on women's issues.